 Frequently Asked Questions

-What Properties are in the Thompson Hill Historic District?
+What properties are in the Thompson Hill Historic District?
 Answer

 In Nathaniel Philbrick’s book, Travels with George, he mentions the Golden Ball being in East Thompson.
 I can’t find it.
 Information please.
 Answer

 We just purchased a home on XZY Road and were wondering if we could get some information on if it was historic or not?
-I couldn’t find any info online so any information would be helpful.

-You can find under Collections other items to help with your house research.
+Be sure to explore other content under Collections to help with your house research.
 Look under Maps and you will find the 1833, 1856 and 1869 maps and others that can help you – plus links to aerial maps and other research materials.
+If there is no historic listing for the property in the index, consider tracing the lineage of the property through the deeds at the town hall then using house ownership info, review the other resources, maps, cemetery name listings and other documents on our website.

 Also, take a look at this document compiled by Mark Snay — How to research a house or property

-What Properties are in the Thompson Hill Historic District?
+What properties are in the Thompson Hill Historic District?

 Answer: Please see the 1986-1987 survey report on the National Park Service site: https://npgallery.nps.gov/GetAsset/88172446-449d-4bf9-83c7-a24e365bbfb2